 Published by VALERIE MASON-CHASE

 Valerie Mason-Chase is a woman of God who is a firm believer in the healing power of transparency and shares her story whenever and wherever the Spirit of God leads.
-Valerie has been an RN for 38 years since receiving her BSN from North Carolina A&T State University in 1978.
-Valerie is enrolled in the School of Ministry at Kingdom Church in Ewing, New Jersey which is her home church where she serves in the Discipleship Ministry.
-She is a member of Liberating Tamar Inc., a ministry which serves women as they overcome the aftermath of physical, sexual and emotional traumas.
+Valerie has been an RN for 40 years since receiving her BSN from North Carolina A&T State University in 1978.
+Valerie is a graduate of the School of Ministry at Change Church in Ewing, New Jersey and is a licensed minister.
+She serves in the Discipleship Ministry at Change Church.
+Valerie is a member of Liberating Tamar Inc., a ministry which serves women as they overcome the aftermath of physical, sexual and emotional traumas.
 Valerie received a master's degree in counseling from Cairn University in Langhorne, PA and recently launched her private relationship coaching business, Marriage Beyond The Breach.
-Valerie lives in Levittown, PA with Frank, her husband of 35 years.
+Valerie lives in Levittown, PA with Frank, her husband of 39 years.
 They are the parents of three adult children and grandparents of three of the most amazing little girls God ever created :) View all posts by VALERIE MASON-CHASE